Luc-Bertin/PythonBlog/_posts/2020-08-22-Beginning-in-Python.md

     print("Hello")
 ```

-## passing arguments to the decorated function
+## Passing arguments to the decorated function

 By now, our decorator `une_autre` didn't do that much than returning an additional "yes".<br>
 Also it suffers a big flaw.
 If we change hello to be a little more interactive: